abhiverse01/the-coders-handbook/Becoming an Expert Coder/J. Soft Skills for Coders.md

     - **Example:** If you assume that all input data will be well-formed and within expected ranges, you might miss edge cases where the data is malformed or out of range.
 Critical thinking prompts you to handle these cases gracefully.
   - **Evaluating Trade-offs:** Every decision in coding involves trade-offs.
 Critical thinking helps you evaluate the pros and cons of different approaches and make informed decisions.
     - **Example:** You might have to choose between a quick solution that’s easy to implement but not scalable and a more complex solution that takes longer to implement but can handle future growth.
 Evaluating these trade-offs helps you choose the best path forward.
-  - **Logical Reasoning:** Logical reasoning involves following a structured thought process to arrive at a conclusion.
+  - **Logical Reasoning:** Logical reasoning involves following a structured thought process to conclude.
 This is essential in debugging and troubleshooting, where you need to systematically isolate the cause of an issue.
     - **Example:** If a web page isn’t displaying correctly, you might use logical reasoning to check each potential cause in sequence, such as verifying that the HTML is correct, the CSS is applied properly, and the JavaScript is functioning as expected.

 **Problem-solving** and **critical thinking** are at the heart of coding.
 By developing these skills, you’ll be able to tackle complex challenges more effectively, write more robust code, and deliver better solutions.